FAQ & Info

 Tips

 - Self-care matters.
 Self-care and wellness are two cornerstone principles of Take This and our outreach efforts.
-We ask that in all of your streaming activities, especially prolonged streaming efforts, you visibly and overtly practice self-care (e.g., taking breaks and eating) as an example for the viewing public.
+When streaming, especially long ones, please visibly practice self-care (e.g., taking breaks and eating) as a good example for your community.

 - Validation matters.
-Expect that people will talk about their mental health when you are streaming for us.
-Please validate their concerns and struggles in an empathic manner, and then offer our mental health resource page (see below).
+People will likely talk about their mental health when you are streaming for us.
+While you don’t have to engage them in prolonged conversations, please avoid language which dismisses or minimizes their struggles.
+Empathize (e.g., “That sounds like a lot right now.”), and then offer our mental health resource page.

 - Example: “People with mental health challenges.” vs. “Mentally ill people.”